JonMrowczynski/CSC213Lab4/README.md

 **Author**: Jon Mrowczynski

+## Part 1: Intro to Intellij

+We could have an entire course dedicated to learning Intellij!
+We will only go over an **extremely** small number of its more commonly used features.
+We'll cover more throughout the semester and I'm sure you'll pick up more on your own.

-## Part 1a: Setting up a Local Intellij Project
+## Part 1a (8pts.): Setting up a Local Intellij Project

 1. Open Intellij and create a New Project by going to *File -> New -> Project*.
 2. Name the project *Lab4* and select a JDK version of 21.